 WHEEL’s goals are to give voice and leadership to homeless women, to organize campaigns around increased services and safety for women, and to develop and support self-managed shelters.

 Since 1993, WHEEL has initiated many campaigns that have improved the lives of all women.
 Our efforts have included:

 Current Projects:Women in Black silent witnessing vigils are held whenever a homeless person dies outside in King County.
 After notification of a death, we stand the following Wednesday, from noon to 1 PM outside the Seattle Justice Center (at 5th and Cherry Streets).
-In 2011, 30 people died outside or by violence, and at least 16 already in 2012!
-We've stood for more than 430 people since we started these vigils in the year 2000.
-To get on our email notification list for vigils, please write firstname.lastname@example.org
+In 2015, at least 66 people died outside or by violence!
+We've stood for more than 600 people since we started these vigils in the year 2000.
+To get on our email notification list for vigils, please write email@example.com

 Homeless Remembrance Project, public places to honor and remember homeless people who have died.
 We've worked with church and community leaders for the past seven years, and are now working with designers toward siting a "Tree of Life" sculpture and celebratory gathering place at Victor Steinbrueck Park near Pike Place Market, and installing "Leaves of Remembrance," with names, in sidewalks in Seattle.
 For more information about this project, please visit FallenLeaves.org or on Facebook at facebook.com/pages/Homeless-Remembrance-Project/184372257014

 Tent City3is a self-managed camp of up to 100 homeless women, men, and couples, which rotates among churches/spaces mainly in Seattle which we co-sponsor with SHARE.